Unhappy Halloween: Gaming platform Roblox crashes

 “The scariest part of Halloween this year is Roblox being down,’’ lamented Twitter user @NikilisRBX.

-In a statement Friday on social media, San Mateo, California-based Roblox apologized and said it was “still making progress’’ on the outage.
+In a statement Saturday, Roblox said: "We believe we have identified an underlying internal cause of the outage with no evidence of an external intrusion.
+We are in the process of performing the necessary engineering and maintenance work to get Roblox back up and running as soon as possible.''

-The cause of the problems was unclear, but Roblox said that it was “not related to any specific experiences or partnerships on the platform.’’
+Roblox said on Friday that the outage was “not related to any specific experiences or partnerships on the platform.’’
 This was apparently meant to quash rumors that the trouble was caused by a free burrito giveaway at a digital Chipotle on the Roblox platform.

 For its part, Chipotle tweeted: “Miss u Roblox.’’